dsaidgovsg/airflow-pipeline/README.md

 You might have to `docker login` first before you can build any images.

 To change the environment variables, edit `docker-compose.yml` instead of `Dockerfile` without the need to rebuild the docker image.

+### Local Airflow

 To start, use only the `docker-compose.yml` file i.e. `docker-compose -p afp -f docker-compose.yml up --build -d`